averycrespi/yolk/README.md

 #### Convenience

-Yolol doesn't support arrays, so each element must be a separate variable.
+YOLOL doesn't support arrays, so each element must be a separate variable.

 Yolk handles array expansion so that you don't have to.